whoisbma/Code-2-SP17/week6-7-browser_extensions/README.md

 This does the same as the 07, but the word replace script is injected by clicking on the browser action icon, registered to an event listener in a background script.

+**08a-regex-word-redacter**

+This code was adapted from a Daniel Shiffman A2Z example.
+Its another example of how you might filter text out of the innerHTML of a webpage.
+It ignores all tags and identifies the string 'the' - then replacing it with custom HTML including a new `<span>` class that has custom CSS in the attached stylesheet, "censoring" the words.

 **09-script-to-popup**

 Arguably the most complex of all the examples as it involves two-way communication.
 This has permissions for the browser tabs in the manifest.json as well as a content script called replace.js.